Kapi2910/kapi2910.github.io/index.md

 title: Aaditya Prakash Kattekola
 layout: homepage
 ---
+## About Me

 I am a PhD student, at University of California, Santa Barbara, USA.
-Previously, I obtained my Bachelors from the [National Institute of Technology, Warangal (NITW)](https://www.nitw.ac.in) in the Department of Electronics & Communication Engineering with Prof Matthew J. Clarkson at WEISS (Wellcome / EPSRC Centre for Interventional and Surgical Sciences), University College London (UCL), UK.
-Before that, I worked with Prof Adrien Bartoli at EnCoV, Université Clermont Auvergne, France.
-I obtained a PhD in Computer Science supervised by Prof Niloy J. Mitra at Smart Geometry Processing Group, UCL.
+Previously, I obtained my Bachelors from the [National Institute of Technology, Warangal (NITW)](https://www.nitw.ac.in) in the Department of Electronics & Communication Engineering

- I am interested in **Wireless Communication and Robotics.** If you wish to chat with me, just drop me a mail.
+If you wish to chat with me, just drop me a mail.

+## Research Interests

+ I wish to use RF technology to establish strong and robust communication frameworks between robots.

 ### Research Endeavours